KlausC/TypeEmulator.jl/README.md

 - method dispatching
   - is_more_specific

-The documentqation found in https://docs.julialang.org/en/latest/devdocs/types/ shall be followed.
+The documentation found in https://docs.julialang.org/en/latest/devdocs/types/ shall be followed.
 The test cases in https://github.com/JuliaLang/julia/test/subtype.jl shall be proved.

 Extensive tests verify, that the results in the meta space coincide with the current Julia behaviour.